hjsolomon/Kiosk-Application/readme.md

-# Softeng Starter Code Repo
+# Brigham and Women's Hospital Kiosk Application
 This document contains an outline of the entire repo, the tooling in the repo, and explanations of the provided